factly/vidcheck/website/docs/how-to-guides/introduction.md

 In this chapter, you learn about the following:

-- All the open source projects from Factly and how they fit into larger scheme of our Journalism Technology
+- All the open source projects from Factly and how they fit into larger scheme of Journalism Technology
-- Overview of Factly's overall philosophy and Tech philosophy
+- Overview of our philosophy on technology and journalism
 - Quick overview of VidCheck's architecture
 - Roadmap of VidCheck in particular and also other relevant projects
 - Information on how you can get involved in any of the projects that you are interested to contribute or explore further